 2. All channels have the same volume level in the mix

-A mediocre mix is easy to spot when all the instruments and the vocals sound like they are at the same volume level.
+A mediocre worship music mix is easy to spot when all the instruments and the vocals sound like they are at the same volume level.
 The mix lacks depth.
 There is no subtlety to any part of the mix.
 There is no leading instrument or vocal.

 Honestly, I’m not sure why this problem is so prevalent, but I have an idea.
 During the process of setting the gain structure, most of us get the volumes in the same range on the mixer meter.
 As this point, you should then set all the volumes in the right relationships to each other.
 It seems, the problem occurs when that last part isn’t done.